jcalixte/failwell/README.md

 - add task when recording,
 - modify a task,
-- find a way to prevent desync between tasks and records (when modifying steps of a task for example)
+- find a way to prevent desync between tasks and records (when modifying steps of a task for example),
+- easily copy steps,
+- 🐛 persist notes,
+- 🐛 changing task while recording breaks the controls

 [Loop icons created by Dreamstale - Flaticon](https://www.flaticon.com/free-icons/loop)